westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### On-Disk Format

-*dm-zoned* exposes a logical device with a sector size of 4096 bytes, irrespectively of the physical sector size of the backend zoned block device being used.
-This allows reducing the amount of metadata needed to manage valid blocks (blocks written).
+*dm-zoned* exposes a logical device with a sector size of 4096 bytes, regardless of the physical-sector size of the zoned block device that is used as a backend .
+This reduces the amount of metadata needed to manage valid blocks (blocks written).
 The on-disk metadata format is as follows:

-1. The first block of the first randomly writable zone found contains the super block which describes the amount and position on disk of metadata blocks.
+1. **Super Block**: The first block of the first randomly-writable zone that is found contains the super block, which describes the amount and position (on the disk) of metadata blocks.

-2. Following the super block, a set of blocks is used to describe the mapping of the logical chunks of the target logical device to data zones.
-The mapping is indexed by logical chunk number and each mapping entry indicates the data zone storing the chunk data and optionally the zone number of a random zone used to buffer random modification to the chunk data.
+2. **Mapping-table blocks**: After the super block, there is a set of blocks that describes the mapping of (1) the logical chunks of the target logical device to (2) data zones.
+The mapping is indexed by logical chunk number, and each mapping entry indicates the data zone that stores the chunk data.
+It can also indicate the zone number of a random zone that is used to buffer random modifications to the chunk data.

-3. A set of blocks used to store bitmaps indicating the validity of blocks in the data zones follows the mapping table blocks.
-A valid block is a block that was writen and not discarded.
-For a buffered data zone, a block can be valid only in the data zone or in the buffer zone.
+3. **Bitmap-storage blocks**: After the mapping-table blocks, there is a set of blocks used to store bitmaps that indicate the validity of blocks in the data zones.
+A valid block is any block that was written and not discarded.
+In a buffered data zone, a block can be valid only (1) in the data zone or (2) in the buffer zone.

-To protect internal metadata against corruption in case of sudden power loss or system crash, two sets of metadata zones are used.
-One set, the primary set, is used as the main metadata set, while the secondary set is used as a log.
-Modified metadata are first written to the secondary set and the log so created validated by writing an updated super block in the secondary set.
-Once this log operation completes, updates in place of metadata blocks can be done in the primary metadata set, ensuring that one of the set is always correct.
+The device-mapper subsystem uses two sets of metadata zones, to protect internal metadata against corruption in cases of sudden power loss or system crashes.
+One set (the primary set) is used as the main metadata set.
+The other set (the secondary set) is used as a log.
+Modified metadata are first written to the secondary set.
+The log that is created by writing to the secondary set is validated by writing an updated super block in the secondary set.
+After this log operation completes, the primary metadata set is updtaed.
+This ensures that one of the sets is always correct.

-Flush operations are used as a commit point: upon reception of a flush operation, metadata activity is temporarily stopped, all dirty metadata logged and updated and normal operation resumed.
-This only temporarily delays write and discard requests.
+Flush operations are used as a commit point: when a flush operation is received, metadata activity is temporarily stopped, all dirty metadata is logged and updated, and then normal operation resumes.
+Flush operations temporarily delay write requests and discard requests.
 Read requests can be processed while metadata logging is executed.

 ### Read-Write Processing

-For a logical chunk mapped to a random data zone, all write operations are processed by directly writing to the data zone.
-If the mapping zone is to a sequential zone, the write operation is processed directly only and only if the write offset within the logical chunk is equal to the write pointer offset within of the sequential data zone (i.e. the write operation is aligned on the zone write pointer).
-Otherwise, write operations are processed indirectly using a buffer zone: a randomly writable free data zone is allocated and assigned to the chunk being accessed in addition to the already mapped sequential data zone.
-Writing block to the buffer zone will invalidate the same blocks in the sequential data zone.
+In logical chunks that are mapped to random data zones, all write operations are processed by writing directly to the data zones.
+If the mapping zone is mapped to a sequential zone, the write operation is processed directly only if the write offset within the logical chunk is equal to the write pointer offset within the sequential data zone (i.e. the write operation is aligned on the zone write pointer).
+Otherwise, write operations are processed indirectly, using a buffer zone: a randomly writable free data zone is allocated and assigned to the chunk that is being accessed in addition to the already-mapped sequential data zone.
+Writing blocks to the buffer zone will invalidate the same blocks in the sequential data zone.

-Read operations are processed according to the block validity information provided by the bitmaps: valid blocks are read either from the data zone or, if the data zone is buffered, from the buffer zone assigned to the data zone.
+Read operations are processed according to the block validity information provided by the bitmaps: valid blocks are read either from the data zone or, if the data zone is buffered, from the buffer zone that is assigned to the data zone.

 ### Random Zone Reclaim

-After some time, the limited number of random zones available may be exhausted and unaligned writes to unbuffered zones become impossible.
-To avoid such situation, a reclaim process regularly scans used random zones and try to "reclaim" them by copying (sequentially) the valid blocks of the buffer zone to a free sequential zone.
-Once the copy completes, the chunk mapping is updated to point to the sequential zone and the buffer zone freed for reuse.
+After some time, the limited number of available random zones may be exhausted, making unaligned writes to unbuffered zones impossible.
+To avoid this situation, a reclaim process regularly scans used random zones and tries to "reclaim" them by (sequentially) copying the valid blocks of the buffer zone to a free sequential zone.
+Once the copy completes, the chunk mapping is updated to point to the sequential zone and the buffer zone is freed for reuse.

-To protect internal metadata against corruption in case of sudden power loss or system crash, 2 sets of metadata zones are used.
-One set, the primary set, is used as the main metadata repository, while the secondary set is used as a log.
-Modified metadata are first written to the secondary set and the log so created validated by writing an updated super block in the secondary set.
-Once this log operation completes, updates in place of metadata blocks can be done in the primary metadata set, ensuring that one of the set is always correct.
-Flush operations are used as a commit point: upon reception of a flush operation, metadata activity is temporarily stopped, all dirty metadata logged and updated and normal operation resumed.
-This only temporarily delays write and discard requests.
-Read requests can be processed while metadata logging is executed.

 ### Userspace Tool

-The *dmzadm* command line utility is used to format backend zoned devices for use with the *dm-zoned* device mapper target.
-This utility will verify the device zone model and will prepare and write on-disk *dm-zoned* metadata according to the device capacity, zone size, etc.
+The *dmzadm* command-line utility is used to format backend zoned devices for use with the *dm-zoned* device mapper target.
+This utility verifies the device zone model and prepares and writes on-disk *dm-zoned* metadata according to the device's capacity and zone size.

 The source code for the *dmzadm* utility is available as part of the <a href="https://github.com/westerndigitalcorporation/dm-zoned-tools"